Eric-Arellano/tick-risk-map-visualization/planning.md

 2. List information about how to fight ticks
 3. List information about the high risk zones
 4. Change information depending on the month (if time and information available)
+5. Show where user is located automatically (if time)